standard-ai/portal/readme.md

 );
 ```

-If you don't like e.g. the default profile on the top-right, you can easily customize it:
+If you don't like e.g. the default profile on the top-right, you can easily remove it and provide your own:

-**SCREENSHOT**

 ```js
 // App.js